How Long Does Cocaine Stay in Your System?

-We’ve developed a few guidelines to help you understand how far back the urine tests and hair tests can pick up drug use.
+We’ve developed a few guidelines to help you understand how far back the urine tests and hair tests can pick up coke.

 Typically, a person who uses cocaine one time will retain the metabolites of cocaine in his or her urine for three to five days.
-So, if you just partake once-in-a-blue-moon, but you just happened to be at a party the same week that you received a job offer, then your urine sample will probably fail the drug test.
-While hair testing is a method that goes back much further, but they don’t generally pick up a single usage, and they never pick up drugs used less than 5 days ago.
+So, if you just partake once-in-a-blue-moon, but you just happened to be at a party the same week that you received a job offer, then you will probably fail the drug test.
+While hair testing is a method that goes back much further, if does not generally pick up a single usage of smoking cocaine, and it never picks up drugs used less than 5 days ago.
 Nevertheless, read on…

 Even if you only got high on a single night, the more lines you did, the longer cocaine in urine will last, and the more likely the cocaine in hair will be detected.
 Two lines last longer than one.
 Three lines of cocaine will remain in your system for a longer period of time than two, and so on.

 If you are regularly getting high, all bets are off.
 The time frame for detection in the urine becomes significantly longer as the frequency of use goes up.
 And hair samples will definitely pick up evidence of long term cocaine usage.
 In fact, that’s exactly what they are designed to do.